weixian-zhang/Panorama/README.md

 * VM Availability: A simple graph view of Azure Health metrics.
 Green means VM is available, Orange can means stopped or not available for whatever reasons.
 * CPU & Memory: This gives you the details of each VM what is the current CPU consupmtion in % and the number of cores.
 For memory, it shows the Available Memory out of Total Memory of the VM spec.
 * Disk Capacity: Breaks down all drives hold by each VM and the free space.
 Any disk lesser 15GB of free space will be marked Red.
 *  Patch Status: This tab gives you a <em>Grid Summary and Detail</em> view where you can select a VM and table below shows you which patches are missing.

+### Firewall Insights Workbook
+This workbook categorizes traffics that are processed by your Azure Firewall into 4 tabs filtered views of: Threat Intelligence, NAT, Network and Application FQDNs